The Village (2004 film): Plot

-In 19th-century Pennsylvania, a small, remote village lives in fear of nameless humanoid-creatures that inhabit the surrounding woods.
+In 19th-century Pennsylvania, a small, remote village lives in fear of nameless humanoid creatures, known only as "Those We Do Not Speak Of", that inhabit the surrounding woods.
 Staffed watchtowers and tall poles with oil lamps line the village perimeter for protection.
 The color red is banned, as it attracts the creatures.

 Following a young villager's death due to illness, Lucius Hunt requests, and is denied, the elders' permission to travel through the woods and retrieve medical supplies from "the towns" to avoid similar tragedies.
 Later, Lucius's widowed mother, Alice, questions his wanting to visit "the towns", which the elders describe as wicked.
 The elders appear to have secrets, and each keeps a locked black box containing unknown items.
-It is learned that as long as villagers avoid the woods, the creatures stay away.
+It is believed that as long as villagers avoid the woods, the creatures stay away.
 Lucius secretly ventures into the woods, though he later tells the elders and claims it was safe.
 Soon after, skinned animal carcasses appear in the village.
 One night, the creatures enter the village, leaving red paint splashes on people's doors as a warning.

-Elder Edward Walker's daughter, Kitty is attracted to Lucius, but he loves Ivy, Kitty's visually impaired younger sister.
+Elder Edward Walker's daughter Kitty is attracted to Lucius, but he loves Ivy, Kitty's visually impaired and empathic younger sister.
 Kitty later marries someone else, which allows Ivy and Lucius to become betrothed.
 Before they can marry, Noah Percy, a young man with an apparent developmental disability, stabs Lucius out of jealousy, seriously wounding him.
 As the elders consider Noah's fate, he remains locked in a small building.